What is hydrogen therapy

 Hydrogen water as part of daily hydration

 For many, hydrogen water is the most accessible form of hydrogen therapy in everyday life.
-Hydrogen water can easily be included as part of regular hydration and used continuously over time, in contrast to more time-limited sessions.
-You will find an overview of available solutions here:
+Hydrogen water can easily be included as part of regular hydration and used continuously over time, unlike more time-limited sessions.
+You can find an overview of available solutions here:

 https://unovita.no/collections/hydrogenvann